-You have the option of paying for a full year up front and receiving a 10% discount, or booking your half year up front and receiving a 5% discount.
-Other payment options are paying by instalments once per term.
+You have the option of paying for a full year up front and receiving a 10% discount, or booking your half or full year and having automatic deductions come out prior to each term starting.
 Payments are by Paypal, credit card or automatic deductions from direct debit, set up via our site through Stripe.com.

 What do I wear to class?

 Wear clothes you feel comfortable to move in.
 Unless you are specifically dressing in costume for our Character term, we recommend not wearing high heels.
 We also ask that shoes be kept on at all times in class.

 Do parents stay to watch their children in class?

 As a general rule we do not have people watching our classes, unless they are invited industry personnel.
 This is to ensure all our students feel comfortable in their class time.
 If your child is new and feeling like they would like you to stay for part of the Intro Workshop we welcome you to join our warm ups for the first 20 minutes.
 We usually find after this time children are happy for their parents to leave.

 Does your venue have disability access?

 Our venue has three steps to enter from the street and inside there is a flight of stairs leading to the toilets, kitchenette, and test room.

 How does CSA stay in touch with me once I’m enrolled?